 The Monza’s success led directly to the Mustang, which targeted younger women shamelessly, with a six cylinder, no less.
 And it was of course madly successfully with younger women.
 And some older ones too.

-These make a perfect study in contrasts to Dodge’s colossal blunder in trying to target women ten years earlier with its ridiculous La Femme.
+These make a perfect study in contrast to Dodge’s colossal blunder in trying to target women ten years earlier with its ridiculous La Femme.
 By now you know the answer as to why it really bombed: it was a whopping 212″ long.
 And it was expensive.
 It was pink.
 And it was…lame; a bunch of marketing guys’ idea about what women wanted.
 As if they had a clue.

 Despite being largely tone deaf, Detroit got the very powerful message about its big cars having gotten too big.
 The sales numbers spoke very loudly.
 GM was the only one that could afford new bodies for 1961, and across the board, they were a bit trimmer and lost the crazy fins.
 “Parkable size” suddenly was a selling point.

 Cadillac went even one step further, offering “short deck” versions of its sedans.
-Women had been complaining for years about how difficult Cadillacs had become to drive and park, and this was the solution, for a couple of years anyway.
+Women had been complaining for years about how difficult Cadillacs had become to drive and park, and this was the half-assed solution, for a couple of years anyway.